 Ed explained how the regular and premium gasoline, #2 diesel, and the #1 diesel (kerosene) are received via a pipeline directly from a refinery.
 Denatured ethanol and other fuel additives (distillates) are delivered to the site by tanker trucks and stored in the tanks onsite.
-While we were walking the tank field, Ed pointed out a tanker truck in the distance that was delivering the ethanol to be stored in Tank 21.

-As noted during the record review that can be found filed on 5/26/2020, the yearly and 10-year required inspections for EUTANK21 were completed and documented as required by 40 CFR Part 60, Subpart Kb.
+The yearly and 10-year required inspections for EUTANK21 were completed and documented as required by 40 CFR Part 60, Subpart Kb.
 Additionally, as stated above, though EGLE does not have delegation over the NESHAP - 40 CFR Part 63,